FAQs for Engineering Instructors

 When can a student add or drop my course?

 Until the end of Week 2, students can add or drop courses on their own.
-Between Weeks 3 and 6, students may add a course with the permission of the instructor and the Associate Dean; students may drop a course with the permission of the Associate Dean.
-After Week 6, a student may withdraw from a course with the permission of the Associate Dean, but the course will remain on the student’s transcript with a W (withdrawal) notation.
+Between Weeks 3 and 6, students may petition to add a course with the permission of the instructor and the Associate Dean via Enrollment Exception; students may petition to drop a course with the permission of the Associate Dean via Enrollment Exception.
+After Week 6, a student may petition to withdraw from a course with the permission of the Associate Dean, but the course will remain on the student’s transcript with a W (withdrawal) notation.
+Because of the sequencing of courses, prerequisites and resources, drops after week 6 are seldom approved, and only with documentation of extenuating circumstances.

 I need to teach my course at a particular day/time.